melvio/lifting-volumes-overview/README.md

 [7] Quad MRV will be lower if you do heavy squat variants.

 [8] Anecdotally(!), pausing in the stretched position stimulates calve hypertrophy.
-The suggested(!) mechanism is that this reduces the elastic strain energy in the achilles tendon such that the calve muscles have to do the mechanical work.
+The suggested(!) mechanism is a reduction in achilles tendon elastic strain energy such that the calve muscles have to do more mechanical work.

 ### Session Maximum Adaptive Volume (Session MAV)